Validation Checklist for Planning and Other Applications

 - other developments which require a detailed understanding of relevant planning policy.

-Any proposal for replacement dwellings or for extensions to existing residential properties within the Open Countryside, Areas of Separation or Area of Outstanding Natural Beauty (AONB) should be accompanied by a statement setting out how the proposal accords with Supplementary Planning Document 3: Rural Development.
+Any proposal for replacement dwellings within the Open Countryside, Areas of Separation or Forest of Bowland National Landscape (formerly AONB) should be accompanied by a statement setting out how the proposal accords with Supplementary Planning Document 3: Rural Development.

 The submitted statement shall include full details of the volume calculations (in cubic metres) of the 'original' property and the volume calculations of the proposal.
-In the case of extensions to existing dwellings, the volume calculations should be provided of the original dwelling, the proposed extension(s) and any previous extensions that the dwelling may have.
 'Original property'refers to the dwelling/property as of 1 July 1948, or as first constructed.
 It does not include the volume of any outbuildings within the curtilage of the property.

 Statement of Community Involvement